 Model Element Type: Choose from Junction, Tank, or Pipe.

 ID: Select the ID of the network element you wish to assign data to.
 This can be achieved in two ways:

 - Search for a particular location’s ID using the Search function.

 - Select the element directly from the map display.

 Description (optional): Enter information relating to the data file.
 This field is useful for recording the identification of a data logger or a SCADA data acquisition point.

 Log File: This specifies the data file location on your computer or network.
 Use the Browse button to locate the file.

-Model Date: Allows the user to specify which day of data they wish to use when comparing to simulation results.
+Model Date: Allows you to specify which day of data they wish to use when comparing to simulation results.
 This date can be altered at any time.